Steel & mining industry

 Transport and storage of acids

-For the internal transport of acids from the raw acid station, centrifugal pumps are mainly used.
+For the internal transport of acids from the raw acid station mainly centrifugal pumps.
 Magnetic drive pumps are particularly recommended for safety reasons, as they are leak-free.
 From the raw acid station, the acids are usually pumped to a mixing tank.
-For this purpose, we can offer different types of tanks, such as dual laminate tanks, i.e. fibreglass tanks with an internal polymer liner that provides high corrosion resistance.
+For this purpose, we can offer different types of tanks, such as dual laminate tanks, These are fibreglass tanks with an internal polymer liner that provides high corrosion resistance.
 These are also referred to as lined tanks.
 When handling hydrofluoric acid (HF), for example, fibreglass is generally avoided.
 In such cases, tanks made of homogeneous polymer materials, such as HDPE (high molecular weight polyethylene), are recommended instead.
-For these mixing tanks, static mixers can be used to advantage.
+For these mixing tanks, static mixers used.

 We sell plastic valves made of PP and PVDF for these applications.
 In cold outdoor environments, we recommend fluoroplastic lined steel valves as these valves can withstand temperatures between -60 and 200 degrees C. In environments with acids, the air is corrosive and needs to be ventilated.
 This is done with the help of GRP pipes, GRP fans and larger dampers made of various polymeric materials.